SMUJK/BIB-24-0876/README.md

 This paper is published on _Briefings in Bioinformatics_ journal.
 # Code availability
 Please find all the source code on GitHub files.

+`ivw.R` Main program, for TWAS using IVW

+`Egger_parallel.R` Main program, for TWAS using MR-Egger and LDA MR-Egger, which used a parallel computation.

+`PMR_Egger.R` Main program, for TWAS using PMR-Egger.

+`inter_parallel.R` Main program, for mediation analysis using all the methods.

+`bib_function.R` Code for R functions referred by the main programs

+`samples.csv` A data file referred by the main programs.
+It contains the information of brain tissue names, sample sized, and GTEx file names

 # Output data
 Please find the open access to output data of the paper at [https://console.cloud.google.com/storage/browser/output20240516](https://console.cloud.google.com/storage/browser/output20240516) under folder `/BIB-24-0876_output_data`.